-The Blue Delta SkyMiles card from American Express is a solid option for beginners since it doesn’t charge an annual fee.
-You can sign up for this card and earn an initial sum of 10,000 bonus miles after you spend $500 on your card in your first three months.
+The Blue Delta SkyMiles card is a solid option for beginners since it doesn’t charge an annual fee.
+You can sign up for this card and earn an initial sum of 15,000 bonus miles after you spend $1,000 on your card in your first three months.

-Plus, you’ll get 2 miles per dollar on U.S. restaurant and direct Delta purchases and a 20-percent in-flight savings in the form of a statement credit when you use your card for food, beverages and audio headsets on Delta flights.
+Plus, you’ll get 2 miles per dollar on restaurant and direct Delta purchases and a 20-percent in-flight savings in the form of a statement credit when you use your card for food, beverages and audio headsets on Delta flights.

-Signing up for the card also makes it possible to earn 2 miles dollar on Delta, restaurant, and U.S. supermarket purchases and 1 mile per dollar on all other purchases.
+Signing up for the card also makes it possible to earn 2 miles dollar on Delta, restaurant, and U.S. supermarket purchases and 1 mile per dollar on all other eligible purchases.
 You also get a free checked bag on Delta flights for you and your travel companions along with Priority Boarding that gets you on the plane sooner.

-The Gold Delta SkyMiles Business Credit Card offers the same earning structure as the Gold Delta SkyMiles card, but with rewards more tailored to business spending.
+The Delta SkyMiles Gold Business card offers a similar earning structure to the Gold Delta SkyMiles card, but with rewards more tailored to business spending.
 Either option could be a smart one depending on whether you prefer a consumer credit card or one for your business.

 Cards that help you earn elite status

-The Platinum Delta SkyMiles Business Credit Card from American Express and Platinum Delta SkyMiles Card from American Express are aimed at Frequent Delta flyers.
+The Delta SkyMiles Platinum Business card and Delta SkyMiles Platinum card are aimed at frequent Delta flyers.

-The cards come with a pricy annual fee of $195 ($250 if application is received on or after 1/30/2020), which may be hard to justify if you don’t fly Delta often.
-In exchange, however, you get a decent introductory bonus and $100 statement credit after you make a Delta purchase within three months of account opening.
+The cards come with a pricey annual fee of $250, which may be hard to justify if you don’t fly Delta often.
+In exchange, however, you get a decent introductory bonus and additional bonus miles after your first cardmember anniversary (offer ends 4/1/2020).